neu-ece-esl/ai-prog-workshop/README.md

 By the end of this workshop, participants will:

-- Understand the evolving role of AI in programming education
+- Gain understanding of the evolving role of AI in programming education
 - Explore multiple levels of AI programming assistance, from code review to agent-based systems
 - Gain hands-on experience with AI tools in a programming context
 - Start the design of classroom activities that meaningfully integrate AI support